jaliss/securesocial/docs/src/manual/source/guide/views-customization.md

 *Note: This plugin is only exposed in the Scala language because the implementation is really trivial and usually will be just changing one line to invoke your own view instead of the provided ones.
 It makes no sense in this case to provide a Java version.*

+## Important

+The templates that come with SecureSocial build URLs using http or https depending on how the `ssl` property was set in the `securesocial.conf` file.
+For example, in the sign up page you can find the url used by the form is built as:

+	:::html
+	<form action="@securesocial.core.providers.utils.RoutesHelper.handleSignUp(token).absoluteURL(IdentityProvider.sslEnabled)"

+**Make sure you do it the same way in your templates.**